mlswg/mls-protocol/draft-ietf-mls-protocol.md

                       ciphertext_sample, AEAD.Nn)
 ~~~~~

-The Additional Authenticated Data (AAD) for the SenderData ciphertext is all the
+The Additional Authenticated Data (AAD) for the SenderData ciphertext is the
-fields of MLSCiphertext excluding `encrypted_sender_data`:
+first three fields of MLSCiphertext:

 ~~~~~
 struct {